Interview with Kier-La Janisse About Her New Book 'Cockfight'

-If you know me IRL, you're probably aware that I have pretty bad insomnia that I've only recently gotten under control (with the help of Blueberry Bubblegum and a relocation to the Midwest).
+If you know me IRL, you're probably aware that I have pretty bad insomnia that I've only recently gotten under control (with the help of Purple Urkle and a relocation to the Midwest).
 When I can't sleep, I usually either a) try to work on something so I feel productive or b) Google a bunch of random shit on my phone and fall into an Internet black hole.
-During one of these late night browsing sessions, I came across this list on MUBI and was so intrigued that I immediately purchased "House of Psychotic Women: An Autobiographical Topography of Female Neurosis in Horror and Exploitation Films."
+During one of these late night browsing sessions, I came across this list on MUBI and was so intrigued that I immediately purchased the book that inspired it

-"House of Psychotic Women" is a seamless combination of memoir and film analysis and essentially became my bible for the better part of two years.
-When I first picked it up, I honestly hadn't even heard of 70% of the films mentioned and found Janisse's perspective unlike anything else I had come across.
-After working my way through this book, I moved on to her other fantastic projects, like "Lost Girls - The Phantasmagorical Cinema of Jean Rollin" and "Yuletide Terror: Christmas Horror on Film and Television."
+Kier-La Janisse's "House of Psychotic Women" (2012) is a seamless combination of memoir and film analysis and essentially became my bible for the better part of two years.
+When I first picked it up, I hadn't even heard of 70% of the films mentioned and found Janisse's perspective unlike anything else I had come across.
+After working my way through this book, I moved on to her other fantastic projects, like "Lost Girls - The Phantasmagorical Cinema of Jean Rollin" (2017) and "Yuletide Terror: Christmas Horror on Film and Television" (2017).
 When I found out that Janisse was coming out with a new book called "Cockfight," I jumped at the chance to interview her about it.

 To give a brief synopsis, "Cockfighter" is about a man named Frank Mansfield (Oates), an obsessive cocker who is known for getting into trouble due to his big mouth.
 After losing his bird in a stupid bet the night before an important fight, he takes a vow of silence that he won't break until he wins the Cockfighter of the Year award (which is pictured in the header image of this post).
 It's based on a novel with the same name by Charles Willeford.

-Janisse was nice enough to talk to me on the phone for almost an hour about "Cockfighter" the movie, "Cockfight" the book, and whether or not she ever watches meaningless garbage TV like RHONY.
+Janisse was nice enough to talk to me on the phone for almost an hour about "Cockfighter" the movie, "Cockfight" the book, and whether or not she ever watches meaningless garbage TV like "The Real Housewives."
 Here are some selected excerpts from our conversation.

 Kier-La Janisse: The "Cockfight" book is a slightly different scenario than the other books.
 When I started Spectacular Optical, it was to publish the books of other writers and predominantly, we were doing that through anthology projects.